There was a time when I would begin my introduction with the two most important parts of my professional identity; my name and job title.

 I once moved to a marketing department to become a proposition manager.
 My usefulness led me immediately into programme portfolio management, line management and looking after our largest wholesale accounts.
 I never learnt anything about proposition management! 🙂

-But can you base your career on making yourself useful, or is this a bit like being a jack of all trades, able to do many things but not particularly good at any of them?
+But can you base your career on making yourself useful, or is this a bit like being a jack of all trades and a master of none?

-I think that if you want to remain in demand, marketable and able to bring value to wide range of business endeavours, then you do indeed need to be prepared to do all of these things.
+I think that if you want to remain in demand, marketable and able to bring value to wide range of business endeavours, then the answer is yes!

-Specialism is also essential, but not so much for someone in my position whose main role is to lead various projects, teams, activities or change.
+Specialism is also essential, but not so much for someone like me whose main role at is to help others to deliver results.

 I was recently asked by a colleague to facilitate a workshop, just one hour before it was due to start and for a project that I had no knowledge of.
 First days back from a holiday can sometimes be like that.
 The workshop was not perfect, but everyone enjoyed it and agreed there were some powerful insights gained along with some helpful next steps.

 In a world where there is a continual flow of extraordinary young talent flooding into our workplaces, then it is a privilege to be asked to do this kind of thing.

 Afterwards, the same colleague recommended to my management team that I moderate our department’s All Hands Meeting, with several hundred people coming together for a whole day of speeches, presentations, on-stage interviews, workshops and fun.

 It seems that sometimes you get noticed for being versatile enough to step into different situations and take them in your stride.